 - During the second Crisis, Mayor Hardin managed to prove to the rulers of the Four Kingdoms and to the citizens of Terminus that the Scam Religion he created to distribute the technology of Terminus meant that the Foundation was now in charge of the Four Kingdoms rather than their frightened supplicant.
 However, Seldon warns that the new balance of power won't allow Terminus to expand very far, hinting at the next Seldon Crisis (occurring in "The Merchant Princes").

-- Beast Fable: Mayor Hardin tells Prince Regent Wienis of a story about a man, a horse, and a wolf.
+- Beast Fable: Mayor Hardin tells Prince Regent Wienis of a story (known in Real Life as The Horse that Lost its Liberty) about a man, a horse, and a wolf.
 The horse was frightened of the wolf, and sought an ally against it.
 It approached a man who readily agreed, but to cooperate, the man asks if he can place a bridle and saddle on the horse.
 The horse agrees, and the two hunt down and slay the wolf.
 Now the horse asks the man to remove the bridle and saddle, but the man refuses.
 In this analogy, the Kingdom of Anacreon is represented by the horse and the Foundation is represented by the man.
 The Scam Religion concocted by Mayor Hardin is the bridle and saddle of the Four Kingdoms.

 - Became Their Own Antithesis: Discussed by the Actionist (political) Party; Sermak believes that Mayor Hardin and his firebrand defence of Terminus up until the First Seldon Crisis means that he would've wholeheartedly supported their policies during the Second Seldon Crisis, but the intervening thirty years has made him a coward.
 However, Mayor Hardin is actually doing the same sort of underhanded manipulation of his enemies and public opinion that he did during the First Crisis.